List of Monster High characters: Frankie Stein

 In the 2022 reboot, Frankie is the child of mad scientists Dr. Mary and Dr. Victor Stein, created using "the best and brightest minds in monster history".
 Unlike previous iterations, this Frankie is non-binary and uses they/them pronouns.
-Frankie also has a default cybernetic left leg and several customizable prosthetics that they use in the TV series, in which they are dating Cleo de Nile.
-This iteration of Frankie also has blue skin instead of green and lacks neck bolts, as this reboot is not produced in partnership with Universal Pictures, who owns the rights to the popular appearance of Frankenstein's monster.
+Frankie also has a cybernetic left leg and is dating Cleo de Nile.
+This iteration of Frankie has blue skin instead of green and lacks neck bolts due to Universal Pictures owning the rights to the popular appearance of Frankenstein's monster.

-In the first live-action movie, Frankie identifies the following people as part of their composition: